 For some people, to DNF a book is no dilemma at all.
 If it’s not pulling them in, they drop it and move on without a second thought.
 For a small minority, to DNF a book is an egregious sin, on par with dog-earring pages.
 For the rest of us – I count myself among them – it’s somewhere in between.

 In addition to being a completionist (see above), I suppose I must also confess that I am a bit of a hypocrite when it comes to the question of whether you should DNF a book.
 I roundly, loudly, encourage others to do so.
 “If it’s not speaking to you, if it’s not serving you, you should absolutely DNF the book!
 Life is short!
-Save your eyeballs for something worthwhile!”.
+Save your eyeballs for something worthwhile!”
+I say to everyone else.
 And yet, I almost never take my own advice.
 In fact, I can’t remember the last book I didn’t finish.
 It would have been long before I started the Keeping Up With The Penguins project, years ago.

 Reviewing books plays into this reluctance to DNF a book.
 I honestly can’t bring myself to review a book I haven’t finished reading for myself (not even to post one of those snarky one-star Goodreads reviews I mentioned earlier).
 It just doesn’t seem fair to the author, the publisher, or the person who reads my reviews.
 How could I possibly form a coherent and complete opinion, and communicate that opinion with any kind of authority, if I dropped the book half-way through?
 If I had given in to an inclination to DNF, I would never have published reviews of The Female Eunuch, The Call Of The Wild, The Golden Bowl, American Sniper…